 Well, in the season’s unlikeliest transfer saga, it seems that the fans may get their wish for a Plan B, but it’s not who anyone was expecting.
 If arrangements can be made between the two clubs, then West Ham’s Andy Carroll is being talked about as the new blood set to arrive at Stamford Bridge.

 Word has it that Chelsea want a loan deal, while West Ham are insisting on a permanent transfer and a £15million price tag.

 Let’s put aside our shock for a moment and examine why Chelsea and Andy Carroll could work.
 For one thing, it’s clear he wouldn’t be coming to the Bridge to be a starter.
 His role would be to offer an alternative on those occasions when Alvaro Morata just isn’t having any luck in front of goal.
 This would simultaneously offer Chelsea another option, and take some of the pressure off Morata; Carroll is never going to be his replacement.

 There is also the fact that Carroll wouldn’t cost the same as another striker in the Morata category.
 Manchester United seem keen to push through a deal for Alexis Sanchez, who is in the last six months of his contract, and that will end up costing them around £30 million.
 For what Chelsea need from him, Carroll for £15million makes a certain sense.
 On loan would be even better.

 Why It Might Be Dreadful

 If Andy Carroll is fit and ready, he always represents a threat.
 He’s exactly the type of player that is likely to score first because, on his day, he is close to unplayable.
-Using bonus code bet365 you can have a bet on him scoring first against Chelsea.

 Over the last few years, he has spent a lot of time sidelined through injury – the kind of injuries that mean months rather than weeks out of contention.
 If you’re looking for a reliable backup striker, you need to be sure you can rely on them to actually be there.